ITVAPP/iappplayer/README.md

 }
 ```

-## 🔧 Advanced Features
+## 🔧 Advanced Features Overview

 > 💡 **For more advanced features and detailed configuration, please see:**
 >
-> 📚 **[Complete API Parameter Documentation](docs/API_REFERENCE.md)** - Contains detailed explanations of all parameters
+> 📚 **[Complete API Documentation](docs/API_REFERENCE.md)** - Contains all parameter details

 ### 🎯 Main Advanced Features

 - **Multi-language Subtitles** - Support for multiple subtitle formats and language switching
-- **DRM Protection** - Support for Widevine, FairPlay and other DRM solutions
+- **DRM Protection** - Enterprise-level copyright protection solutions
-- **Cache Control** - Intelligent caching strategies and cache management
+- **Smart Caching** - Preload and offline playback
-- **Network Configuration** - HTTP header settings and network optimization
+- **Network Optimization** - HTTP header settings and adaptive bitrate
-- **Playback Control** - Precise playback control and event listening
+- **Precise Control** - Complete playback control and event listening
 - **UI Customization** - Fully customizable player interface
-- **Picture-in-Picture Mode** - Support for Android and iOS PiP
+- **Picture-in-Picture** - System-level PiP support
 - **Notification Integration** - Media notifications and lock screen controls

 ## 📚 More Documentation Resources

-> 💡 **If this documentation is not comprehensive enough, please check the detailed comments in the source code** - We provide rich comments in the code, covering the usage, parameter descriptions, and examples of each API.
+> 💡 **If this documentation is not comprehensive enough, please check the detailed comments in the source code** - We provide rich comments in the code, covering usage, parameter descriptions, and examples for each API.

 ## 🚨 Important Notice

-This library is not responsible for issues caused by the video_player library, it only serves as a UI wrapper on top of it.
+This library is not responsible for issues caused by the video_player library, as it only serves as a UI wrapper on top of it.

-That is: PlatformExceptions (platform exceptions) caused by video playback in the application are all caused by the video_player library.
+That is: PlatformExceptions caused by video playback in the application are all caused by the video_player library.

 Please submit related issues to the Flutter team.

 ## 🔀 Flutter Version Compatibility

-This library strives to support at least the second-to-last version of Flutter (N-1 support).
+This library strives to support at least the second-to-last Flutter version (N-1 support).

-However, due to major changes in Flutter versions, compatibility cannot be fully guaranteed, and major or minor version updates will be released when necessary.
+However, due to major changes in Flutter versions, complete compatibility cannot be fully guaranteed.
+Major or minor version updates will be released when necessary.

 ## 🤝 Open Source Contribution

 > 💡 **This plugin is under active development, and community participation is welcome!**
 >
-> 🔄 **Version Update Notice** - Due to the rapid iteration of the project, you may encounter incompatible changes in each version, and we will try to provide detailed explanations in the changelog.
+> 🔄 **Version Update Notes** - As the project is in rapid iteration, you may encounter incompatible changes in each version.
+We will try to detail them in the changelog.
 >
-> 💪 **How to Contribute** - This plugin is developed and maintained for free by [TV Treasure App Store (www.itvapp.net)].
-We warmly welcome your participation through the following ways:
+> 💪 **How to Contribute** - This plugin is freely developed and maintained by [TV Treasure App Store (www.itvapp.net)].
+We warmly welcome your participation through:
-> - 🐛 **Submit Bug Reports** - Please provide timely feedback through GitHub Issues when you find issues
+> - 🐛 **Submit Bug Reports** - Report issues promptly through GitHub Issues
 > - ✨ **Feature Suggestions** - Propose your needs and improvement ideas
-> - 🔧 **Code Contributions** - Directly submit Pull Requests to fix issues or add new features
+> - 🔧 **Code Contributions** - Submit Pull Requests directly to fix issues or add new features
-> - 📝 **Documentation Improvements** - Help improve and refine project documentation
+> - 📝 **Documentation Improvements** - Help improve and enhance project documentation
 >
 > 🌟 **All valuable contributions will be carefully reviewed.
 Let's build a better player together!**